lip6/IHP_SG13G2_TO_Nov2024/README.md

 ![drc fail](drc/failure.png)

-The detailed report can be downloaded from a link, which can be found et the end of the section `Details->Archive DRC Results` as show on th image:
+The detailed report can be downloaded from a link, which can be found at the end of the section `Details->Archive DRC Results` as show on the image:

 ![drc report](drc/report.png)